Archive for September, 2011

 Posted on September 15th, 2011 · Posted in TBI Voices

-This entry is part 13 of 24 in the series Nancy Part Thirteen Attorney Gordon Johnson 800-992-9447 From the beginning of my brain injury advocacy, I have tried to focus my educational efforts as much on the caregivers as the survivors.
-Thus, in my interview, I also asked what..
+Recovery from Severe Brain Injury: Nancy Part Thirteen From the beginning of my brain injury advocacy, I have tried to focus my educational efforts as much on the caregivers as the survivors.
+Thus, in my interview, I also asked what life was like for Mom in terms of recovery from..

 Read more